-It is important to find the cause of the insomnia instead of simply trying to apply insomnia treatments.
+It’s important to find the cause of the insomnia instead of simply trying to apply treatments without investigation.

 I will also ask you to bring the results of any tests you may have already had done to the first session.